With loud shouts they insistently demanded that he be crucified, and their shouts prevailed. So Pilate decided to grant their demand. (Luke 23:23-24)

 to deconstruct their Maker.

-This is the second in a group of six original poems composed for Holy Week, including:
+This is the second in a group of seven original poems composed for Holy Week, including:

 Holy Week is the pinnacle of our Lenten journey, drawing us into the Passion of Jesus.
 This year, our Holy Week journey finds us simultaneously facing into one of the worst crises of our lives with the COVID-19 pandemic.
 This past weekend I reflected on the significance of this intersection of Holy Week and COVID-19, leading me to write these ten reasons our Holy Week journey can become more powerful during the time of the virus.